Global Hydrological Status and Outlook System (HydroSOS)

 - An appraisal of where this status is significantly different from ‘normal’ (for example, indicating drought and flood situations);

 - An assessment of where this is likely to get worse over coming weeks and months.

-HydroSOS will bring together existing tools and approaches to develop composite products of hydrological status and outlook.
+HydroSOS brings together existing tools and approaches to develop composite products of hydrological status and outlook.

-This important initiative is being led by the Commission for Hydrology and is intending to provide an operational WMO system capable of assessing the current hydrological status and its likely near-future outlook (sub-seasonal to seasonal time frames) for all areas of the globe.
+This important initiative, envisioned in the Commission for Hydrology and now overseen by the WMO Hydrological Assembly, has been approved by WMO Congress (see Resolution 25 of Cg-18) and intends to provide an operational system capable of assessing the current hydrological status and its likely near-future outlook (sub-seasonal to seasonal time frames) for all areas of the globe.
 The System will be delivered by National Meteorological and Hydrological Services (NMHSs), offering simple, accessible hydrological information to users such as government bodies, basin managers, funding institutions, aid agencies, UN bodies, and the general public.
-HydroSOS will be developed in phases, with the first one being a pilot phase (2017-2020).
-Under this phase, several possibilities for basin pilots are being considered with an initial main focus in Africa and South Asia.
-This initiative is aligned with WMO priorities regarding Disaster Risk Reduction, the Global Framework for Climate Services (GFCS), the WMO Integrated Global Observing System (WIGOS), and Capacity Development.
-HydroSOS is seen as an important tool to help NMHSs deliver their services.
+HydroSOS is being developed in phases, with the first one being a pilot phase (2017-2021).
+Under this phase, pilot basins have been identified in Africa and South Asia.
+This initiative is part of the WMO Strategic Objectives and is aligned with WMO priorities regarding Disaster Risk Reduction, the Global Framework for Climate Services (GFCS), the WMO Integrated Global Observing System (WIGOS), and Capacity Development.
+HydroSOS is seen as an important tool to help NMHSs deliver their services by providing hydrological products for informed decision-making.
 In addition, the system, underpinned by hydrological data sharing, meteorological forecasts and climate prediction information with advances from the global research community, will support the 2030 Agenda for Sustainable Development and, in particular, the broader global community in the area of water management.